Efficient Numerical Integration in Reproducing Kernel Hilbert Spaces via Leverage Scores Sampling: Main Results

 According to \Cref{rm:sobolev_decay}, the polynomial decay hypothesis covers as a special case the Sobolev setting taking $γ=d/(2s)$. \begin{tcorollary}{Sobolev space}{summary_main_result_sobolev} Under the hypotheses of \Cref{r:summary_main_results}, for $\rkhs=\sob$ it holds

 \end{tcorollary}

 \paragraph{Optimality and smoothness adaptivity} We stress that in all our results, the number of nodes $m$ is directly chosen as a function of the number $n$ of samples, and thus all rates can be interpreted \wrt to both variables.
 On one side, it is known from a statistical perspective that the minimax estimation rate when building the quadrature from $n$ \tiid samples is $O(n^{-1/2})$ for continuous translation-invariant kernels on $\mathbb{R}^d$ and discrete measure, or measures with infinitely differentiable densities (e.g., Gaussian)~\pcite{tolstikhin2017minimax}; a similar rate has also been obtained in a non-iid setting~\pcite{cherief-abdellatif2022FiniteSampleProperties}.
+Since we do not make extra assumptions on the probability distribution $ρ$ in this paper, the bound in \Cref{r:summary_main_results} is thus optimal (up to the log term) in the sense that no other estimator could reach a better rate with respect to $n$ under the same assumptions.
 Quantization rates, on the other side, correspond to rates with respect to the number $m$ of nodes on which the quadrature is supported, and lower bounds are known to be faster than $O(m^{−1/2})$ in this case, such as shown in \Cref{r:summary_main_result_sobolev} where we obtain a rate which adapts to the smoothness of the underlying space.
 This result turns out to match (up to log terms) the optimal rate in this setting \pcite[1.3.12 Proposition 3]{novak1988DeterministicStochasticError}.

 For instance, \Cref{r:summary_main_results} shows that in the case of polynomial decay our estimator achieves the quantization rate $O(m^{-1/(2γ)})$ (up to log terms) provided that one has access to $n=Ω(m^{1/γ})$ \tiid samples in the first place.
 Alternatively, we recover the rate $O(n^{-1/2})$ (up to logarithmic terms) at the reduced cost of manipulating an estimator built using only $m=Ω(n^γ)$ samples.
 In the following, we will formulate the rates in this first manner (i.e. as a function of $m$) and always compare estimators built using the same number of samples: although the complexity of the algorithms used to pick these $m$ points and weights may differ, the complexity of afterwards evaluating the quadrature rule for a new function is directly driven by $m$.